calvinha/speedy-convert/README.md

 ## Motivation
 Opening Microsoft Powerpoint presentations has always been slow on my Mac.
 Thus, I convert them to a pdf file instead.
 Having to convert a powerpoint to pdf every time was time consuming, so I made this script to remove the unnecessary steps.

-This script works because Dr. Mak names his files in consistent form.
+This script works because Dr. Mak uses a consistent format for naming his files.